nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

 1. For through-hole components, footprint anchor is set on pad 1.
 1. For surface-mount devices, footprint anchor is placed in the middle with respect to device lead ends (IPC-7351).
 1. Silkscreen is not superposed to pads, its outline is completely visible after board assembly, uses 0.15mm line width and provides a reference mark for pin 1 (IPC-7351).
+1. Courtyard has a clearance of 0.25mm, except aluminum capacitors at 0.5mm and BGA at 1.0mm, all rounded on a grid of 0.05mm.
+(IPC-7351)
 1. Cannot be duplicated to match a different pin ordering.
 This is to be handled in the symbol libraries.
 1. Footprint name must match its filename (.kicad_mod files).
 1. The value and reference designator must be placed on silkscreen.